DOH-SML1303/ncov_wa/README.md

 The file hierachy for this customized build:
 ```
 ncov_wa/
-|---config/
+├──config/
-|   |---auspice_config.json         #variables to include in Color By feature
+|   ├──auspice_config.json         #variables to include in Color By feature
-|   |---builds.yaml                 #the builds file that customizes nextstrain build
+|   ├──builds.yaml                 #the builds file that customizes nextstrain build
-|   |---colors.tsv                  #WA county colors
+|   ├──colors.tsv                  #WA county colors
-|   |---config.yaml                 #file that includes dependencies and path to the builds.yaml
+|   ├──config.yaml                 #file that includes dependencies and path to the builds.yaml
-|   |---description.md
+|   ├──description.md
-|---data/
+├──data/
-|   |---county_metadata.tsv         #to add WA counties to the metadata so they can be included in the build
+|   ├──county_metadata.tsv         #to add WA counties to the metadata so they can be included in the build
-|   |---headers.tsv                 #needed for the smk workflow to create metadata file
+|   ├──headers.tsv                 #needed for the smk workflow to create metadata file
-|---scripts/
+├──scripts/
-|   |---wa-nextstrain-update-location-genbank.py #adds county metadata to the filtered wa seqs metadata
+|   ├──wa-nextstrain-update-location-genbank.py #adds county metadata to the filtered wa seqs metadata
-|   |---filter_wa_metadata.sh       #for the smk workflow to pull the WA metadata from the full remote dataset
+|   ├──filter_wa_metadata.sh       #for the smk workflow to pull the WA metadata from the full remote dataset
-|   |---filter_wa_sequences.sh      #for the smk workflow to pull the WA sequences from the full remote dataset
+|   ├──filter_wa_sequences.sh      #for the smk workflow to pull the WA sequences from the full remote dataset
-|   |---pull_full_data.sh           #for the smk workflow to pull the full remote dataset to filter out anything that's not WA seqs and metadata
+|   ├──pull_full_data.sh           #for the smk workflow to pull the full remote dataset to filter out anything that's not WA seqs and metadata
-|---workflow/
+├──workflow/
-|   |---filter_wa_data.smk          #pulls the full data and then filters for WA data to be the input into the Nextstrain build
+|   ├──filter_wa_data.smk          #pulls the full data and then filters for WA data to be the input into the Nextstrain build
 ```

+## Files that may need to be changed
+When you pull updates for the ncov repo there are a few files that you want to keep an eye for for any changes.
+This includes the following files the default ncov build:
+- `ncov/defaults/auspice_config.json`
+- `ncov/defaults/builds.yaml`

+If there are any changes to the d